-Ted Bernstein has taken control of Simon and Shirley’s home and belongings and changed the locks without any notice or reason to exclude Petitioner from his parents home.
-Ted is in control and possession of personal belongings and assets entitled to Petitioner and refuses to let Petitioner inspect the residence to guarantee the assets including valuable art and furnishings are still there and protected.
-Ted has not informed Petittioner when and how distribution is to take place for over a year to further harm and damage Petitioner.
+Theodore Bernstein has taken control of Simon and Shirley’s homes and belongings and changed the locks without any notice or reason to exclude Petitioner from his parents’ homes.
+Theodore is in control and possession of personal belongings and assets entitled to Petitioner and refuses to let Petitioner inspect the residence to guarantee the assets including valuable art and furnishings to insure that they are still there and protected.
+Theodore has not informed Petitioner when and how distributions are to take place for over a year to further harm and damage Petitioner.

 JEWELRY THEFT

-Ted Bernstein has lied regarding the jewelry in the estates and together with other siblings have looted the estates of all jewelry and testified under oath as to the whereabouts and values of jewelry.
-The same information has been stated incorrectly in inventories and reeks with fraud, deceit and greed all while Ted Bernstein and siblings are in possession of jewelry that is considered assets of the estates pending proper distributions.
+Theodore Bernstein has lied and put forth false information regarding the jewelry in the estates and together with his other siblings they have looted the estates of all jewelry and have testified under oath falsely as to the personal property of Shirley at the time of her death.
+The same information has been stated incorrectly in inventories and reeks with fraud, deceit and greed, all while Theodore Bernstein and siblings are in possession of jewelry that is considered assets of the estates pending proper distributions to the True and Proper beneficiaries to be determined by the Probate Court.

 BUSINESS INFORMATION THEFT

-Ted Bernstein took control of Simon’s businesses and told all employees the office was being closed for one week after Simon’s death in memory.
-During that week Ted and his assistant Lindsay Baxley went through and stole all of Simon’s business and client information and exploited Simon’s private business affairs to his own advantage.
-Forever tainting what Simon left behind and for who as Ted picked and chose what he wanted to give to the personal representatives including Simon’s personal and business banking information, tax information, stock accounts and all information needed to properly administer the estates.
+Theodore Bernstein, who has no fiduciary authority in the estate of Simon took control of Simon’s businesses and told all employees the office was being closed for one week after Simon’s death in his memory.
+During that week it is alleged that Theodore and his assistant Lindsay Baxley went through and stole all of Simon’s business and client information and exploited Simon’s private business affairs to his own advantage, removing estate documents and more.
+That Simon’s assistant, Rachel Walker, minutes after Simon was pronounced dead, arrived at the hospital with a large parcel of estate documents that she removed from the home at the direction of Theodore and gave to Theodore and it is alleged this parcel contained estate files that are now claimed missing.
+These actions to remove estate documentsforever tainting what Simon really left behind and for who, as Theodore picked and chose what he wanted to give to the beneficiaries with his close personal friends and bedfellows, Tescher and Spallina, including Simon’s personal and business banking information, tax information, stock accounts, estate documents and all information needed to properly administer the estates.
 Not surprisingly the Life Insurance trust and policy became “missing” from Simon’s meticulously kept files and records.

 MORE THEFT

-On________Teshcer and Spallina sent in an amended inventory with a missing million dollars not previously accounted for.
+On________Teshcer and Spallina sent in an amended inventory in the estate of Simon with a missing million dollars not previously accounted for.
 A year late and they are still discovering assets.
 SURE.
+That Petitioner claims that they amended the inventory in part to further attempt to extort Petitioner, claiming his children’s home was not being considered a part of the Personal Property inventory of Simon and thereby using it to threaten Petitioner with a foreclosure action on a Mortgage done and prepared by Tescher and Spallina to protect the asset, not encumbure it and try and evict Petitioner.
+Strangely enough, since Spallina and Tescher did the transactional work on the real estate mortgage as part of the estate plans they did, how did they fail to initially list this on Simon’s inventory and only listed it when Petitioner had the authorities knocking on their doors regarding the FELONY criminal acts in the estates.

+Walt Sahm info

+EXTORTION OF BENEFICIARIES

 REMOVAL OF SUCESSOR TRUSTEE

+ADDITIONAL REASONS THEODORE IS NOT QUALIFIED TO BE PR OR TRUSTEE

+Case law from Gulnaz in prior motions

+Relief Requested